 SOLIDWORKS 2023: CAM

 SOLIDWORKS CAM 2023 brings new updates to the 2.5 axis CAM package.
 The new gouge checks feature can help you optimize your machining capabilities.

 As well as options for multi-axis and multi-surface.
 Now with SOLIDWORKS CAM you can use the barrell tool and filter for that tool to improve your surface finish.
 These options as well as many others can optimize your tool path surfaces. simplify your programming and give you a wider variety of options at your fingertips.

 SOLIDWORKS 2023: eDrawings

 What's new in 2023 for eDrawings is better support for appearances added in SOLIDWORKS and then used in our eDrawings Models.
 In the continuous effort to keep the interface the same across all SOLIDWORK products.

 Also new is the support for Display States but the major enhancement for eDrawings is with HTML.
 Now eDrawings users have localized support for their HTML version.
 This means support for 15 different languages.
 As well as, Android and IOS mobile support for configurations such as; the exploded view of the power painter and the views with the housing cut and removed.

-Our experts have explored the ins and outs of the latest SOLIDWORKS release and are ready to share the best of 2023 updates.
+See what's new in the user interface, parts & features, administration and more.
+Our experts have explored the ins and outs of the latest SOLIDWORKS and 3DEXPERIENCE release and are sharing the best updates.
 These new features and enhancements will improve your everyday workflows in design, communication, data management, and validation.